In This Article

 - Copilot Agent reads all files the user can access

-- No DLP policies restrict what data Copilot can process
+- No Microsoft Purview DLP policies restrict what data Copilot can process

 - Outbound network access from Office processes is unrestricted

-- No monitoring for unusual agent-initiated network requests
+- No Microsoft Defender or Microsoft Sentinel monitoring for unusual agent-initiated network requests

-- Purview sensitivity labels restrict Copilot access to classified data
+- Microsoft Purview sensitivity labels restrict Copilot access to classified data

-- DLP policies block AI processing of SSNs, account numbers, loan data
+- Microsoft Purview DLP policies block AI processing of SSNs, account numbers, loan data

-- Egress filtering limits outbound connections from Office processes
+- Microsoft Defender for Endpoint network protection limits outbound connections from Office processes

-- Guardian monitoring surfaces tenant security drift and anomalous sign-in patterns
+- Microsoft Sentinel analytics rules surface tenant security drift and anomalous Copilot egress

-- Conditional Access policies enforce device compliance before Copilot access
+- Microsoft Entra ID Conditional Access policies enforce device compliance before Copilot access

-The comparison isn't theoretical.
-Institutions that configured Purview sensitivity labels before enabling Copilot have a structural defense against this vulnerability.
-Copilot can't exfiltrate data it can't read.
+The comparison is not theoretical.
+Institutions that configured Microsoft Purview sensitivity labels before enabling Microsoft 365 Copilot have a structural defense against this vulnerability.
+Copilot cannot exfiltrate data it cannot read.
 Institutions that skipped governance and went straight to deployment are relying entirely on Microsoft's patch to close the gap.

-This is the same pattern we've seen with recent attacks targeting Microsoft 365 environments.
+This is the same pattern we have seen with recent attacks targeting Microsoft 365 environments.
 The vulnerability matters, but the governance posture determines the actual impact.

 Four Steps to Protect Your Institution Now

-Patching is step one, but it's not the only step.
-CVE-2026-26144 exposed a broader architectural gap in how most institutions run Copilot.
+Patching is step one, but it is not the only step.
+CVE-2026-26144 exposed a broader architectural gap in how most institutions run Microsoft 365 Copilot.
 Closing the vulnerability and closing the gap require different actions.

 Apply March 2026 cumulative update to all Excel and Office installations immediately